Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * **`--group=mail` sends a real e-mail.** LibreNMS tests its mail transport by delivering a message to the configured alerting address.
 On a check that runs hourly that is an hourly e-mail.
 Only request this group deliberately.
 * **`--group=rrdcheck` reads every RRD file.** On a grown installation that is a six-figure number of files and a runtime of minutes.
 Raise `--timeout` and the command timeout in the service definition before requesting it, and keep the check interval long.
 * **`--timeout` applies per validation run, not to the check as a whole.** The default run plus all three optional groups are four runs, so the worst case is four times `--timeout`, well past the 90 seconds the shipped service template allows the command.
 Raise both when requesting optional groups.
 * **On a containerised LibreNMS the `dependencies` and `updates` groups report as if it were a package installation.** Their findings are not actionable there, because the container image is what decides both.
-Drop them with `--ignore-regex`, or restrict the check to the groups that do apply with `--group`.
+Drop them with `--ignore`, or restrict the check to the groups that do apply with `--group`.

 **Data Collection:**